yousifseed100-cmyk/database_programming_assignment1_31515_2025_amin/README.md

 * NTILE()
 * CUME_DIST()

+## Analysis

+This project demonstrates how SQL Common Table Expressions (CTEs) and Window Functions can be used in a Library Management System.
+The CTEs simplify complex queries, while Window Functions help analyze borrowing records, rank fines, calculate cumulative values, and generate useful reports.
+These SQL techniques improve data analysis and support better library management decisions.

 ## ER Diagram

 The ER diagram shows the relationship between the three tables: Books, Members, and Borrowings.